top of page

 What the hell is a microlight?

-· Some still follow that design with a trike powered by a motorbike engine hanging underneath a hang glider wing
+• Some still follow that design with a trike powered by a motorbike engine hanging underneath a hang glider wing (like the GT450 that I flew, or the Deltajet 500 Stingray – a much more exciting name!)

-· Some now look like a small fixed wing aircraft and have controls you’d see in a light aircraft not on a hang glider
+• Some now look like a small fixed wing aircraft and have controls you’d associate with a plane as opposed to a hang glider (Eurostars or Nynjas in case you’re interested...)

-· This is seriously fun and out of the ordinary.
-From the farmland airfield with its collection of hangars ranging from large outbuildings to sea containers, and the outside viewing area, you feel like your part of a big secret (and you are!)
+• This is a seriously fun and out of the ordinary activity.
+From the farmland airfield located off a narrow country lane, with its unorthodox collection of hangars - ranging from large outbuildings to sea containers – to the picnic table style viewing area, you feel like you’re part of a big secret (and you are!)

-· The briefing and kit up is suitably serious – a proper heavy duty flying suit, full helmet with intercom and headphones and a good tour of the microlight and full explanation of the experience from take off to landing and safety instructions
+• The kit-up is suitably serious – a proper heavy duty flying suit, full helmet with intercom and headphones (you can’t help but look good!)

-· The take off is noisy and exciting.
-The runway is short, the throttle punchy and the trajectory steep
+• The take off is noisy and exciting.
+The runway is short, the throttle punchy and the trajectory steep.
+And before you know it you are in the air.
+Actual flying!

 Just a one off?

-· It's also great if you’re thinking of getting a pilot’s licence.
+• It can also be a try out if you’re thinking of getting a pilot’s licence.
 Exodus Airsports have been training pilots for over 20 years, and I must admit to being sorely tempted.
-The club members flew their microlights out to Hungary this Summer, and regularly fly on adventures both within the UK and into Europe
+Members of their club headed out to Hungary this Summer for a club outing and they generally make the most of the opportunity to fly on adventures within the UK and into Europe

 Anything you need to be aware of?